mhausenblas/eksphemeral/docs/docs/cli.md

 Thanks for using EKSphemeral and hope to see ya soon ;)
 ```

+!!! warning
-Note that the service code bucket and the cluster metadata bucket are still around after this.
+    The service code bucket and the cluster metadata bucket are still around
-You can either manually delete them or keep them around, to reuse them later.
+    after the `uninstall` command has completed.
+You can either manually delete
+    them or keep them around, to reuse them later.

+This concludes the CLI walkthrough.